 All students belonging SC/ST receive scholarships from Government.
 Girl students are enrolled in Kanyashree scheme.
 The College provides financial assistance to needy students.
 However, data is maintained centrally by the College, not by the departments.

-32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts:

-Data not available
+- 32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts: Data not available - 33.
+Teaching methods adopted to improve student learning:

 Apart from traditional lecture method the department has adopted following methods to improve learning.